chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 ![select all vertices](../img/task2_optionalD_col.png)
 ![select all vertices](../img/task2_optionalD_colmat.png)

+* Notice also that for the faces defined as `NIFTI_INTENT_TRIANGLE` in the second DataArray that the vertices are indexed starting from zero and are also stored using Column Major Order.

 * **Section E** accomplishes the same as Section D except that now the xml data is loaded into a matlab structure.
 You can skip this section as all it does is corroborate what you have already seen above.
 It is divided into 2 parts, **E1** and **E2**